mlcommons/peoples-speech/docs/data_access.md

 gsutil rsync -r gs://the-peoples-speech-west-europe/forced-aligner/cuda-forced-aligner/output_work_dir_5b/output_work_dir_5b/training_set ${YOUR_LOCAL_DESTINATION_DIR}/training_set
 ```

 You may also use `gsutil cp` instead of `gsutil rsync`.
-However,
+However, we
-gsutil `rsync` allows you to restart without recopying data.
-The full
+recommend gsutil `rsync` because it allows you to restart the download
-dataset is 1.2TiB, so a broken connection during download should be
+without recopying data.
+The full dataset is 1.12TiB, so a broken
-anticipated.
+connection during download should be anticipated.

 ## Data Description